Wemoments

 The research revealed that users turn to tools like meditation apps or therapy platforms, but they often feel heavy and hard to maintain.
 Instead, users want:

-Allow me to introduce meet Lina and Jason, two voices that represent our primary user groups (ages 20–40) with mild stress or anxiety who seek self‑awareness but prefer flexible tools :)
+Allow me to introduce meet Lina and Jason, two voices that represent our primary user groups (ages 20–40) :)

 How Might We…